**Coronavirus (COVID-19) Training Update**

 safeTALK is a half-day session.
 It is taught by one trainer with groups of up to 30 participants.
 It complements ASIST and other intervention training courses.

 Applied Suicide Intervention Skills Training (ASIST)

 ASIST is intended as 'suicide first-aid' training.
 It is a two-day practical workshop developing skills through observation and supervised simulation in large and small groups.

 ASIST aims to enable helpers (anyone in a position of trust) to become more willing, ready and able to recognise and intervene effectively to help persons at risk of suicide.

-For further information on any of the courses listed above contact the mental health and suicide prevention training team.
+If you are interested taking part in any of the courses listed above please use the course look-up tool below or contact the mental health and suicide prevention training team.